Online Publishing of Statistics or Other Information Business License in Dubai

 Adherence to copyright and intellectual property regulations when publishing third-party data

-Annual licence renewal at Dubai South
+Annual license renewal at Dubai South

 Maintaining a registered address or facility within the free zone